-2.9 The January 2021 Blackpool School census reported a total of 19,515 pupils enrolled.
-In Blackpool 51.1% of pupils achieved GCSE grade 9 - 4 (equivalent to grade A-C or equivalent in Maths and English in the academic year 2021/22 compared to 68.8% nationally.
+- 2.9 The January 2022 Blackpool School census reported a total of 19,811 pupils enrolled.
+In Blackpool 51.4% of pupils achieved GCSE grade 9 4 (equivalent to grade A\-C or equivalent in Maths and English in the academic year 2021/22 compared to 69% nationally.
 It should be noted that due to the impact of Covid-19, the 2019/20 academic year saw changes in how GCSE results were awarded.
-Resultantly, the 2019/20 data should not be directly compared to attainment data from previous years for the purposes of measuring changes in student performance.

-2.10 In the period January - December 20216, 48.3% of the working age population held an NVQ level 3 or equivalent (A-Level), compared to 58.2% in the North West and 61.5 nationally.
+Resultantly, the 2019/20 data should not be directly compared to attainment data from previous years for the purposes of measuring changes in student performance. - 2.10 In the period January December 2021, 48.3% of the working age population held an NVQ level 3 or equivalent (A-Level), compared to 58.2% in the North West and 61.5 nationally.
 28.6% of the working age population held an NVQ level 4 and higher or equivalent (Degree, HND, Higher Degree) compared to 38.6% in the North West and 43.6% nationally.
-This suggests that less than half of all pupils who achieve 5 grade A-C GCSE's go on to higher education later in life.
+This suggests that less than half of all pupils who achieve 5 grade A\-C GCSE's go on to higher education later in life.
+This is the latest data available.